C Sharp syntax: Access modifiers

-This table defines where the access modifiers can be used.

 Constructors

-A constructor is a special method that is called automatically when an object is created.
+A constructor is a special method that is called when an object is created.
 Its purpose is to initialize the members of the object.
-Constructors have the same name as the class and do not return anything.
+Constructors have the same name as the class and do not return any value.
+Implicitly, they return the newly created object when called via the new operator.
 They may take parameters like any other method.
+The parameter-less constructor is special because it can be specified as a necessary constraint for a generic type parameter.